Cathy347Le/React-Task-App/README.md

     - ~~**NOTE**: I don't need to add the sorted fucntion to handleAddTasks, I just need to add `tasks` in the useEffect in the dependency array.
 It'll sort it everytime tasks gets updated.~~
     - **NOTE** Idea above it wrong, since I noticed the server making infinite get request loops.
 I updated the handleAddTasks to setTasks(sortedData)

+#### Track the number of tasks remaining

+- Display a static counter in the header

 ### ADD BACKEND - Node, MongoDB, moongoose